njleonzhang/vue-data-tables/docs/README.md

 # [vue-data-tables](https://github.com/njleonzhang/vue-data-tables/)

-> A simple and customizable, front-end pagination datatables，based on vue2 and element-ui.
+> A simple, customizable and pageable table, based on vue2 and element-ui.

 This lib depends on the following [element-ui](http://element.eleme.io/#/en-US) components:
 * el-table